alibaba/bifrostui/packages/bui-core/src/Divider/index.en-US.md

 ### Customized segmentation line size

-The default dividing line supports the width/height of the parent element.
-You can also use`size` customize the size of the dividing line.
+The default dividing line supports the width/height of the parent element, and you can also customize the dividing line size through 'size'.

 ##### Vertical: Specify size